RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK1906/Quickstart/README.md

 #### Software

 - Download and install [Arduino IDE](https://www.arduino.cc/en/Main/Software).
-- Install RAKwireless Arduino BSP and add the RAKwireless Core boards to your **Arduino Boards Manager**.
+- Install the RAKwireless Arduino BSP and add the RAKwireless Core boards to your **Arduino Boards Manager**.
 Follow the steps in the [Github repo](https://github.com/RAKWireless/RAKwireless-Arduino-BSP-Index).

 ## Product Configuration

 ### Hardware Setup

-WisBlock can integrate this module which makes it easy to build up an environmental temperature and humidity data acquisition system.
+WisBlock can integrate this module, which makes it easy to build up an environmental temperature and humidity data acquisition system.

-For more information about RAK1906, refer to the [Datasheet](../Datasheet/).
+For more information about the RAK1906, refer to the [Datasheet](../Datasheet/).

 The RAK1906 module gives information about: